-Risk management is integral to Vector's asset management process.
-Vector's risk management policy sets out Vector's intentions and directions with respect to risk management including its objectives and rationale.
-Vector's goal is to maintain robust and innovative risk management practices, consistent with the ISO 31000 standard and implement those practices in a manner appropriate for a leading New Zealand publicly-listed company that supplies critical infrastructure and manages potentially hazardous products.
+Risk management is integral to Vector's asset management process and core operational capabilities.
+Vector's risk management policy sets out the company's intentions and directions with respect to risk management, including its objectives and rationale around decision making.

+Vector's goal is to maintain robust and innovative risk management practices, consistent with the ISO31000 standard and implement those practices in a manner appropriate for a leading New Zealand publicly-listed company that supplies critical infrastructure and manages potentially hazardous products.

-Vector's core operational capabilities, such as asset, operational and investment management, are supported by robust risk management decision-making, processes and culture.
-Risk and assurance management also underpin Vector's ability to meet its compliance obligations.
-Gas industry codes (principally AS 2885) require risk management to be a continuous process at all stages throughout the life-cycle of Vector's gas transmission network.
-The nature of the gas transmission business is such that there are many inherent risks and safety management is one of Vector's top priorities in the day to day operation of the business.
-The primary principle in managing risk is to reduce the risks to an acceptable level.
-Vector takes this responsibility seriously and has stringent risk management processes in place covering hazard identification, risk assessment and the monitoring and review of hazards.
+Risk and assurance management also underpins Vector's ability to meet its compliance obligations.
+By the nature of the Vector's business there are many inherent risks and safety management is one of Vector's top priorities in the day to day operations of the network.
+Vector takes this responsibility seriously and has effective risk management processes in place covering hazard identification, risk assessment and the monitoring and review of hazards.